cyberflys/Stegoflash/README.md

 <h2>How to do i stego my stuff?? </h2>
 <h3>Easy.</h3>

+    Run with: python3 Stegoflash.py {and then commands specified below}

     🔵 -h  {filename} { text or file} - specify when hiding text/ file data into file,

     🔵 -r  {filename} - read embedded data (NOT ACTUAL IMAGE DATA!)